LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

-To tackle the first problem, I simply stored the id of the video object that is located in the particuler list element I would like to affect with my jquery.
-Below is the actual div (inside of my list element) that I would like to replace with the show page html.
+To tackle the first problem, I simply used a data attribute to store the id of the video object that is located in the particuler list element I would like to affect with my jquery.
+Below is the div (inside of that list element) containing content to be replaced with the show page html.
 You can see the addition of the data-id.
 I also added the data-id information onto the "Show" button itself.

 ` <div class="panel-body" data-id="<%= video.id%>">`

 ` <button id="trigger" data-id="<%= video.id%>">Show</button>`

-Then, in my javascript, I did the following:
+Then, in my videos javascript file, I wrote the following:

 ```javascript
  videoId = $(event.target).data().id; // This retrieves and stores the video id from the button element